MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

      - After you’ve created your guide, try using it in Operate mode to see how it works.

-     - Analyze your usage of the guide with Power BI reports!
+     - Analyze your usage of the guide with Power BI reports.
 See [Analyze your guides](analytics-guide.md) for more information.

 3. Need Support?